February Tree of the Month: The Tibetan Cherry (Prunus serrula)

 Figure 1.1: Specular Reflection & Acute Angle Analysis

-Physics of Light: By placing fixtures in close proximity to the base (within 150mm), the light "grazes" the physical edges of the peeling bark, creating sharp specular highlights that provide 3D depth to the sanctuary.
+Physics of Light: By placing fixtures in close proximity to the base (within 150mm), the light "grazes" the physical edges of the peeling bark, creating sharp specular highlights that provide 3D depth.

 The Nocturnal Journal

-Edition 3 launching Monday 3rd February.
+Edition 2 officially launches Monday 3rd February.
 Subscribe for deeper architectural insights.

 Subscribe to the Journal